sinanuozdemir/oreilly-multimodal-ai/README.md

 # Multimodal AI Essentials

-Welcome to the "[Retrieval-Augmented Generation (RAG) and LLMs](https://learning.oreilly.com/live-events/retrieval-augmented-generation-rag-and-llms/0790145078618/0790145078600)" code repository!
-In this repo, we begin to understand how to augment large language models with real-time data for dynamic, context-aware apps.
+Welcome to the "[Multimodal AI Essentials](https://www.oreilly.com/live-events/multimodal-ai-essentials/0642572002285)" code repository!
+In this repo, we will learn how multimodal AI merges text, image, and audio for smarter models.

 Much of the code in these sessions will be featured in the 2nd edition of [my latest book on LLMs](https://www.amazon.com/quick-start-guide-language-models/dp/0138199191):